zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 </div>

 **Continuously Automate Yourself First**
 Stop manually drawing cloud diagrams or documenting dependencies line by line.
 Use AI to generate templates, compare patterns, or write governance policies.
-Use tools like ChatGPT or GitHub Copilot to draft RFCs or produce reference architectures from a prompt.
+Use tools like ChatGPT or GitHub Copilot to draft RFCs or produce reference IT architectures from a prompt.
 Partner with AI—it's your new intern.

 **Develop Judgment Intentionally**
 Start collecting real examples of AI-generated designs and review them critically.
 What's missing?
 What's unscalable?
 Build decision trees.
 Run architecture "tabletop exercises" with peers to hone your instincts.